AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves or protect themselves from harm or from being exploited.
 This may include a person who:

-• is receiving a specified welfare service, namely the provision of support, assistance or advice by any person, the purpose of which is to develop an individual’s capacity to live independently in accommodation or support their capacity to do so.
+• is receiving a specified welfare service, namely the provision of support, assistance or advice by any person, to develop an individual’s capacity to live independently in accommodation or support their capacity to do so.

-• is receiving a service or participating in an activity for people who have specific needs because of their age or who have any form of disability.
+• is receiving a service or participating in an activity for people with specific needs because of their age or who have any disability.

 • is an expectant or nursing mother living in residential care.

-• is receiving direct payments from a local authority or health and social care trust in lieu of social care services.
+• is receives direct payments from a local authority or health and social care trust instead of social care services.

 • requires assistance in the conduct of their own affairs.